LucasFMachado/repositories-list/README.md

 ### **Project creation:**

  This project was built using ReactJS and framework NextJS, version 13 and new features.
+No UI library was used to create the interface.

 ### **Architecture**